nathancrank/Sensible/readme.md

 ### Save Development Time
 Sensibles real strength and workflow benefit comes from using the minq(), maxq(), mres() and sens-bg-image().

-minq() and maxq() declare min-width and max-width media queries and print and IE selector with the same styles if it qualifies against the constant $sens-oldie-bp.
+minq() and maxq() declare min-width and max-width media queries and print and IE selector with the same styles if it qualifies against the constant $sens-oldie-bp. minvq() and maxvq() declare vertical media queries.

 To use minq() and maxq(), first declare the IE conditionals at the top of your sites html above the head tag.